 A Ceremonial Stone Landscape is an area in which stones and other features have been consciously positioned by Indigenous Americans for variety of reasons, such as marking astronomical cycles, deaths, or other significant events.
 Tribes have different beliefs about the meaning of these stone features, and interact with them in a culturally appropriate manner.

-Doug Harris, the Deputy Tribal Historic Preservation Officer for the Narragansett Indians, believes that some of these stones are physical manifestations of prayers to Mother Earth, calling for balance and harmony in places where traumatic events took place.
+Doug Harris, the Deputy Tribal Historic Preservation Officer for the Narragansett Indian Tribe, explains the traditional belief is that these stones are physical manifestations of prayers to Mother Earth, calling for balance and harmony in places where traumatic events took place.
 In essence, they are living prayers in stone, and should not be altered.
 According to Mr. Harris, when the stones are disassembled and reassembled, “Then what you have is an artistic replica of something that was spiritual.
 Once you remove the stones, the spiritual content is broken.”

 For the past fifteen years, NITHPO has been working with other tribes and federal agencies to promote the significance of Ceremonial Stone Landscapes, and has been leading efforts to preserve them.
 For example, NITHPO advocated for the protection of stone features in Turners Falls from the impacts of an airport expansion project, and as a result, the site and a twenty-mile radius was determined eligible for listing on the National Register of Historic Places in December 2008.
 More recently, NITHPO has been working with FERC to preserve ceremonial stone landscapes that are located in or near the proposed routes of interstate gas pipelines.
 These efforts join a centuries-long line of positive actions to defend the prayers in stone.

 The Connecticut Expansion Pipeline Project in Sandisfield, MA